Plan of Study

 Establishing a ProQuest Account

 The University uses a national electronic database, ProQuest, for submission of all theses.
-The department recommends students establish a ProQuest account after their proposal has been approved.
-Students can access the ProQuest website on the Graduate School’s Thesis Assistance (Plan Your Defense) website.
+The department recommends trainees establish a ProQuest account after their proposal has been approved.
+Trainees can access the ProQuest website on the Graduate School’s Student Support Thesis Assistance (Plan Your Defense) website.
 The approved proposal should be uploaded to ProQuest.
-If the ProQuest account is not established after the thesis proposal is approved, it must be established before students submit the Right to Defend form to the Graduate School.
+If the ProQuest account is not established after the thesis proposal is approved, it must be established before trainees submit the Right to Defend form to the Graduate School.

 Continuous Enrollment in PSY 499

-Students should review Continuous Registration requirements in the Thesis section of the Graduate Catalog.
-After the proposal is approved and all degree coursework has been completed, students must enroll for at least one credit of PSY 499 every fall and spring semester until the thesis is successfully defended.
-Registration for PSY 499 in the summer is required only when a student expects to defend the thesis and complete the degree by the end of the summer semester.
-Students should contact the Graduate Programs Office at firstname.lastname@example.org to request an override for PSY 499.
+Trainees should review Continuous Registration requirements in the Thesis section of the Graduate Catalog.
+After the proposal is approved and all degree coursework has been completed, trainees must enroll for at least one credit of PSY 499 every fall and spring semester until the thesis is successfully defended.
+Registration for PSY 499 in the summer is required only when a trainee expects to defend the thesis and complete the degree by the end of the summer semester.
+Trainees should contact the Graduate Programs Office at firstname.lastname@example.org to request an override for PSY 499.

 Conducting Thesis Research

-After the proposal is approved, students should begin conducting their thesis research.
-While it is appropriate to consult with faculty members, students are expected to conceptually understand the statistics and data analysis that is presented in the thesis.
+After the proposal is approved, trainees should begin conducting their thesis research.
+While it is appropriate to consult with faculty members, trainees are expected to conceptually understand the statistics and data analysis that is presented in the thesis.
 Any significant changes to the research project, after the proposal has been approved, may require additional IRB or IACUC review and approval, if applicable.
-Students should consult with their thesis committee chair before making any changes to their approved proposal or research project.
+Trainees should consult with their thesis committee chair before making any changes to their approved proposal or research project.

-Graduate students must defend their thesis in a public forum.
-Before scheduling a defense, students must have a current thesis uploaded in ProQuest.
+Trainees must defend their thesis in a public forum.
+Before scheduling a defense, trainees must have a current thesis uploaded in ProQuest.
 Although the thesis does not have to be fully formatted, it should contain all of the required thesis chapters.
-The thesis must comply with the Publication Manual of the American Psychological Association and the Graduate School’s thesis policies, which are available on the Graduate School’s Academics (Thesis Assistance) website.
-Student must complete and submit the RIGHT TO DEFEND FORM, which is available on the Graduate School’s Academics (Forms) website.
+The thesis must comply with the Publication Manual of the American Psychological Association and the Graduate School’s thesis policies, which are available on the Graduate School’s Student Support (Thesis Assistance) website.
+Trainees must complete and submit the RIGHT TO DEFEND FORM, which is available on the Graduate School’s Student Support (Forms) website.
 The completed Defend Form should be submitted to the Graduate School.
 The Graduate School will review the thesis in ProQuest.
-If the thesis is acceptable, the Graduate School will notify students by email that they may schedule their thesis defense.
-If the Graduate Programs Office is not copied on this email, students must forward the Graduate School’s email to the Graduate Programs Office.
-The Right to Defend email must be on file in the Graduate Programs Office before students can schedule their thesis defense.
+If the thesis is acceptable, the Graduate School will notify trainees by email that they may schedule their thesis defense.
+If the Graduate Programs Office is not copied on this email, trainees must forward the Graduate School’s email to the Graduate Programs Office.
+The Right to Defend email must be on file in the Graduate Programs Office before trainees can schedule their thesis defense.

-The thesis should be defended at a time that is mutually agreeable to the student, thesis committee, and reader.
+The thesis should be defended at a time that is mutually agreeable to the trainee, thesis committee, and reader.
 The thesis must be defended between 8:00 a.m. and 5:00 p.m., Monday through Friday, while classes are in session (i.e., excluding University holidays, final exams week, or semester breaks).
-When an acceptable time has been determined, students should contact the Graduate Programs Office to reserve a room.
-The Graduate Programs Office will notify the student when a room has been reserved.
+When an acceptable time has been determined, trainees should contact the Graduate Programs Office to reserve a room.
+The Graduate Programs Office will notify the trainee when a room has been reserved.

-At least one week before the scheduled defense, students must submit to the Graduate Programs Office by 12:00 p.m.
+At least one week before the scheduled defense, trainees must submit to the Graduate Programs Office by 12:00 p.m.
 (Noon) a printed copy of the thesis.
-Students must also provide a copy of the thesis to their thesis committee and reader; the copy may be printed or sent electronically, depending on the preferences of the committee members and reader.
+Trainees must also provide a copy of the thesis to their thesis committee and reader; the copy may be printed or sent electronically, depending on the preferences of the committee members and reader.
 The Graduate Programs Office will announce the scheduled defense to the department’s graduate students and faculty members.
 The thesis defense will also be posted on the University Events website and on the bulletin board across from the department’s office.
-Students must also complete the Graduate School’s OUTCOME OF DEFENSE FORM, which is available on the Graduate School’s Academics (Forms) website.
-Students should take the Outcome of Defense Form to their thesis defense.
+Trainees must also complete the Graduate School’s OUTCOME OF DEFENSE FORM, which is available on the Graduate School’s Stident Support (Forms) website.
+Trainees should take the Outcome of Defense Form to their thesis defense.

 The department encourages psychology graduate students to attend a thesis defense in order to observe the process.
 The defense is also open to the University academic community.
-Students should consult with their thesis committee chair if students would like to invite non-academic parties (i.e., family and friends) to their defense.
-Individuals observing the defense may ask the student questions and provide comments about the presentation.
+Trainees should consult with their thesis committee chair if trainees would like to invite non-academic parties (i.e., family and friends) to their defense.
+Individuals observing the defense may ask the trainee questions and provide comments about the presentation.
 However, participation by such individuals should not monopolize the presentation.
-Since the defense is a formal evaluation of the student, the thesis committee chair has the discretion of whether or not to recognize individuals for questions or comments during the presentation.
+Since the defense is a formal evaluation of the trainee, the thesis committee chair has the discretion of whether or not to recognize individuals for questions or comments during the presentation.
 The department prohibits any refreshments at a thesis defense.

 The thesis committee can reach one of three decisions about the thesis: approved, a provisional approval with required changes, or not approved.
 If the committee approves the thesis, the committee members should sign the Outcome of Defense Form.
-If the decision is a provisional approval, the committee should discuss the changes required in the thesis with the student.
-The committee chair should provide the student with a written list of the required changes.
-Students are responsible for incorporating the changes before the thesis committee will approve the thesis.
+If the decision is a provisional approval, the committee should discuss the changes required in the thesis with the trainee.
+The committee chair should provide the trainee with a written list of the required changes.
+Trainees are responsible for incorporating the changes before the thesis committee will approve the thesis.
 After the changes have been made and the thesis is approved, the thesis committee should sign the Outcome of Defense Form.
-Students must submit a copy of the signed Outcome of Defense Form to the Graduate Programs Office.
-If the thesis is not approved, the student should discuss any viable options with the thesis committee.
+Trainees must submit a copy of the signed Outcome of Defense Form to the Graduate Programs Office.
+If the thesis is not approved, the trainee should discuss any viable options with the thesis committee.

-Students must upload the approved thesis to ProQuest.
-Students must also complete the FINAL DEPOSIT CHECKLIST, which is available on the Graduate School’s Academics (Forms) website.
-Students must submit the signed Outcome of Defense Form and the Final Deposit Checklist, and any copyright permissions, if applicable, to the Graduate School.
+Trainees must upload the approved thesis to ProQuest.
+Trainees must also complete the FINAL DEPOSIT CHECKLIST, which is available on the Graduate School’s Student Support (Forms) website.
+Trainees must submit the signed Outcome of Defense Form and the Final Deposit Checklist, and any copyright permissions, if applicable, to the Graduate School.
 The Graduate School will examine the thesis in ProQuest to determine if the thesis complies with the University’s thesis policies.
-If the Graduate School notifies students of required changes, those changes must be made and the revised thesis must be uploaded to ProQuest before the University will accept the thesis as meeting degree requirements for graduation.
+If the Graduate School notifies trainees of required changes, those changes must be made and the revised thesis must be uploaded to ProQuest before the University will accept the thesis as meeting degree requirements for graduation.
 If the required changes are not completed before the thesis final deposit filing deadline, graduation will be postponed until the following semester.

 Publication of Data

-The links below are agreements and forms for the specialist program.
-The department forms are interactive Microsoft Word documents or Select Survey.
+The links below are forms and agreements for the specialist program.
+The department forms are interactive Microsoft Word documents or Qualtrics.
 Click on the link to download or access the form.
 Microsoft Word forms should be completed on a computer.
 The spaces on the form will expand as needed.
 If the form does not download or cannot be completed on a computer, contact the Graduate Programs Office by email at email@example.com.
+Items identified as Qualtrics are either online forms or are provided to the evaluator by the graduate coordinator Dr. Mark Swerdlik

 Illinois School Psychology Internship Manual (2014; Illinois Directors of University School Psychology Programs)